 But, people had been sending and receiving letters for the longest of time.

-But, one guy thought that paper was far too slow and inefficient.
-Why not develop a device that could get over these barriers.
+One guy thought that paper was far too slow and inefficient.
+Why not develop a device that could get over these barriers?
 Such a device would be quicker and be able to communicate intonation, instead of implying it.

 An Italian innovator, Antonio Meucci, had just this idea.
 He wanted to create a simpler and more efficient way of long-distance communication.
 So, he started working on developing a design for a talking telegraph.
 He is now credited with creating the first basic phone in 1849.

-Born in Belgium and grew up in France, Charles Boursel worked as an engineer for a telegraph company.
+Born in Belgium and raised in France, Charles Boursel worked as an engineer for a telegraph company.
 He made improvements to existing models of the telegraph before deciding to experiment with electrical systems.

 He was able to transmit speech electrically by creating an electromagnetic telephone.
 Unfortunately, his receiving device was unable to convert the electric signal back into clear, audible sounds.

-He also wrote a memorandum on the transmission of human speech by using electric current.
+He also wrote a memorandum on the transmission of human speech by using an electric current.
 He published the article in a Paris magazine.
-Meucci claimed his first attempt to make a telephone came shortly afterwards.
+Meucci claimed his first attempt to make a telephone came shortly afterward.

 Johann Phillip Reis